hasura/react-check-auth/README.md

 This will re-run the call to `authUrl` and update all the child components accordingly.

-### Using with React Native
+### VI.
+Using with React Native

-In case of React Native, you need to send the Authorization header to the `<AuthProvider>` since cookies are not cached in React Native.
-Rest of the workflow is exactly the same as React.
+Usage with React Native is exactly the same as with React.
+However you would typically use a Authorization header instead of cookies.
+Here's a quick example:

 ``` javascript